SLP-Community/SexLab-Wiki/docs/slp/beginners-guide.md

 # Beginner's Guide

-New to SexLab?
+New to SexLab Patch?
 This guide will introduce you to the framework and get you started.

 ---

 ## What is SexLab?

 **SexLab** is a modding framework for Skyrim that provides a foundation for adult content mods.
-Think of it like SKSE—it doesn't add content by itself, but enables other mods to add:
+By itself it only adds default animation packs and playing scenes with a debug spell.
+It's API however allows other mods to:

-- Animations and scenes
+- Start animations and scenes
-- Story/quest content
+- Integrate adult scenes into story/quest content
-- Gameplay mechanics
 - NPC interactions

 SexLab handles the technical complexity of positioning actors, playing animations, applying effects, and managing the overall experience.